janus-idp/backstage-showcase/docs/index.md

-# Getting Started running Backstage Showcase
+# Getting Started running RHDH

-There are several different methods for running the Backstage Showcase app today.
+There are several different methods for running the RHDH app today.
 We currently have support for running the application locally, using a helm chart to deploy to a cluster, and manifests for deployment using ArgoCD.

 ## Telemetry collection